 A system of rewards for students who reach a documented level of positive behavior has been put in place to recognize those students for their achievement.
-Eligibility for participating in each of these rewards differs for each reward - some are based on receiving Commendations, others are based on good behavior.
-Some of the School-Wide Rewards will be, but are not limited to:
+Eligibility for participating in each of these rewards differs for each reward.
+Please check school newsletters and communication for details about student rewards for positive behavior.